- Importance of a balanced diet for teenage girls

 A healthy diet plan for a teenage girl should include:

-- Calories that the teenager needs for physical growth.
-The average calorie requirement for teen girls is 2,200 or more if the girl is physically active and plays a sport (1).
+- Calories that the teenager needs for overall growth.
+The average calorie requirement for teen girls is 1,800 to 2,200 or more if the girl is physically active and plays a sport (1).

 - Carbohydrates, fats, and proteins needed for healthy physical development.